MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-iot-core.md

 ### Differences in driver-supported areas

 * Windows 10 Desktop has more supported drivers than Windows 10 IoT Core.
-To make the same device(s) work on Windows 10 IoT Core as on Desktop, you may need to build a driver from soruce for a Windows 10 IoT Core device or find another workaround, especially for ARM architecture.
+To make the same device(s) work on Windows 10 IoT Core as on Desktop, you may need to build a driver from source for a Windows 10 IoT Core device or find another workaround, especially for ARM architecture.
 * There is no out-of-the-box driver for libusb for Windows 10 IoT Core (ARM) - you will need to build from source to target the ARM architecture.

 ### Differences in available registry set